vnmorah/vnmorah.github.io/_pages/ENG_services.md

 ---

 # <img align="left" src='/assets/images/services/scrabbles.jpg' width='30%' style='margin-right:1em' > Translations
 I can translate academic manuscripts and articles, conference presentations, and other documents into English and Spanish.
+Word on the street is that I can also help you with translating and interpreting 16th-17th-century Spanish texts.
 <br/>&nbsp;<br/>

 ---